Adult Havanese

 Puppies are not 100% potty trained.
 We strive to get them the knowledge and we are diligent about getting them to understand but with a new home, new changes, it will take time and you being aware and consistent.
 By the time they leave our homes, they will be pretty accurate to a pad and partly accurate to outside.
 Our goal is to make the transition for both the pup and you an easy one.
 We also believe in getting the pup to sleep through the night by extending their feeding time and having very active play sessions just before bed.
 You may want to do the same at first to help them sleep soundly.
 As their bladder grows, their sleep pattern grows naturally but play sessions for us is just a part of loving interaction.
 This crew is doing rather well in the night time sleeping department.

 Reduce the space they are in and do not expect a 100% trained dog if you leave your puppy longer than it's bladder can hold it.
 Don't get angry.
 If you do not see the ooops when it happened, clean it up and watch for the opportunity to educate.
-Be sure to praise correct behavior by an uplifting voice of 'good boy' or whatever you want to use.
+Be sure to praise correct behaviour by an uplifting voice of 'good boy' or whatever you want to use.
 Look for solutions.
 Call us for ideas and you will get there.
 For the first little while, you will have to take your little one out to show them where to go.
 This is a new environment and it is up to you to lend them guidance and to know the rules, limitations and boundaries in a positive way.
 Be patient.
 Allow them to sniff and do their duty.
 If you use the same words of praise each time, they will understand.

 If you are away at work, find someone to take your little one out mid-day or come home and use an x-pen set-up like we have.
 Your pup will feel comfort early on and as it gets better at 100% hitting the pad, you can expand its exposure to the rest of the house when you are away.